 Once you decide to seek medical help, start with your primary care doctor.
-He or she can evaluate you to make sure that medicines or another illness are not the source of your symptoms.
+They can evaluate you to make sure that medicines or another illness are not the source of your symptoms.

 Your doctor may prescribe treatment or may refer you to a mental health care professional who can perform a thorough assessment and recommend appropriate treatment.

 Which Health Care Providers Treat Depression?

-Physician: Doctors (MD or DO) who are not psychiatrists but are skilled in primary care medicine (for example internal medicine, family practice) and have some training in treating mental or psychiatric problems can help treat depression.
+- Physician: Doctors (MD or DO) who are not psychiatrists but are skilled in primary care medicine (for example internal medicine or family practice) and have some training in treating mental or psychiatric problems can help treat depression.
 Physicians usually recommend specialized care for patients with more than mild symptoms of depression.

 - Physician assistant: These medical health care providers are trained to identify symptoms of depression and have some training in treating mental or psychiatric disorders under the supervision of a physician.